 Mr. Electric is a strong fit for operators with a background in skilled trades, construction management, or home services operations.
 The franchisee does not need to be a licensed electrician — the model is built around recruiting and managing licensed electricians — but trades industry familiarity accelerates hiring and quality control.
 The $113K investment floor is one of the lowest in the skilled trades service franchise category, making this accessible to operators with $40K–$60K in liquid capital using SBA financing.
 The Neighborly platform is a meaningful advantage in markets where multiple Neighborly brands are already operating.

 ClearValue Lending works with home services and skilled trades franchise operators at the startup and multi-unit expansion stage.
-Apply at Find my match.
-Your file routes to one matched lender.
+Start at small business financing or apply at Find my match.
+Your file routes to the funding partners best matched to your file.
+Compare other franchise financing guides.

 Sources